 There is a lot of Android material design used, but there are a lot of customized buttons, textviews, checkboxes and dropdowns, as well.
-In the Settings page, which UI can be seen in figure 4.10 it is possible to observe customized textviews called in the project of “SuperTextView”, round checkboxes and custom switches composed by an image indicating success/failure and the switch, followed by a message in order to give the user feedback of the operation state.
+In the Settings page, which can be seen in figure 4.10 it is possible to observe customized textviews called “SuperTextView” in the project, round checkboxes and custom switches composed by an image indicating success/failure and the switch, followed by a message in order to give the user feedback of the operation state.

 A framework for the slide animations called “androidslidingmenu” was used.
 Every time that the user slides something, for example, to see more details about it, it is indicated in the app with a “plus” symbol or similar symbols placed on the right or left borders of the application UI.
 Examples of this interaction can be seen in the figures 4.5, 4.7, 4.9 and 4.9.

-In order to help the user on finding what he intends quickly, in history pages it is always possible to filter the information by categories, as depicted in figure 4.4.
-This feature is implemented either in the history list view and map view, filtering or cleaning the list or the map pins, respectively, of others than the selected category.
+In order to help the user on finding quickly what he intends, in the history pages it is always possible to filter the information by categories, as depicted in figure 4.4.
+This feature is implemented both in the history list view and map view, filtering or cleaning the list or the map pins, respectively, of others than the selected category.